 I wrote about health care in France here, but to sum it up, your health care coverage is not employer sponsored like it frequently is in the USA.
 If you lose or quit your job, you don’t lose your health coverage, nor are you forced to get the equivalent of an expensive COBRA plan.
 Yes, there are pros and cons to every system on earth, but a country that takes care of its people’s health is a win in my book.

 What about you?
-What things make more sense to you in France?
+What things about French culture make more sense to you in France?